-Feeling anxious is a normal reaction to stress.
-Sometimes it can be positive.
-For example, anxiety can help motivate you to deal with a tense situation in the office, study harder for an exam, handle a new situation, or stay focused on an important task.
-In general, it helps people cope.
-But when anxiety becomes excessive, doesn’t fit the situation, or lasts a long time, it can get in the way of your everyday activities and may interfere with how you get along with others.
+Feeling anxious is a normal reaction to stress, and everyone feels anxious from time to time.
+Sometimes anxiety can even be positive — when it helps motivate you to address a tense situation at work, study harder for an exam, prepare for a new situation, or stay focused on an important task.
+In general, anxiety helps people cope and doesn't last for very long.
+But when anxiety becomes excessive, is not appropriate for the situation, or lasts a long time, it can get in the way of your everyday activities and may interfere with how you get along with others.

 Common anxiety disorders include panic disorder, social phobia, generalized anxiety disorder, and obsessive-compulsive disorder.
-No matter which type of condition you may have, it is important to know that most people who feel this anxious can be helped with professional care.
+No matter the condition you may have, it is important to know that most people who have an anxiety disorder can improve their symptoms through connecting with professional care.

 What are the signs of anxiety disorders?